simonprickett/redis-pi-camera/server/README.md

 redis_client = redis.from_url(os.getenv("REDIS_URL", "redis://localhost:6379"))
 ```

+I've chosen to configure the Redis client not to decode the bytes responses from Redis (by omitting `decode_responses=True`).
+This is because we'll need the raw image data stored in Redis without decoding.
+So whenever we read String data from Redis, we will need to decode it back to a UTF-8 representation using `.decode("utf-8")` and you will see this throughout the code.

 The rest of the application is broken down into code for 4 different routes as follows:

 #### Getting the Home Page